EliAndrewC/l7r/setting/l7r.md

 ### Sparrow lands

 Suzume and his followers quickly discovered the poor quality of the lands he had been granted.
 The hilly terrain was unsuitable for rice farming, as the sloping hills made it impossible to maintain flooded rice paddies.
 The crop yield of the "upland rice" that could be grown on the hillsides was barely half of what could be grown in the surrounding territories, and even the marshy valleys between the hills were barely suitable for taro, rather than more productive crops.
-What's more, their rivals in the Imperial chancellery (supported by the greedy first Imperial treasurer, Yasuki Taka) instituted unfavorable land yield assessment standards on these less common crops which more than wiped out any gains the Sparrow clan could hope to realize from eliminating so-called "inefficient middlemen" landlords.
+What's more, their rivals in the Imperial chancellery (supported by the greedy first Imperial treasurer, Yasuki Taka) instituted unfavorable land yield assessment standards on these less common crops which more than wiped out any gains the Sparrow Clan could hope to realize from eliminating so-called "inefficient middlemen" landlords.

 The most punishing regulation was assessing "upland rice" fields as if they could produce a crop every year.
 While "wet rice" grown in flooded rice paddies does not require a crop rotation cycle and the same fields can be used continuously for centuries without depleting the soil, upland rice often needs 2 years of other nutrient-replenishing crops before it can be grown again.
 However, the standards published by the new Ministry of Revenue assess the yield of ALL riceland as if rice is grown each year, inflicting punishingly high taxes on the beleaguered Sparrow.